gatsbyjs/gatsby/packages/gatsby-source-mongodb/README.md

 # gatsby-source-mongodb

-Source plugin for pulling data into [Gatsby](https://github.com/gatsbyjs) from mongoDB collections.
+Source plugin for pulling data into [Gatsby](https://github.com/gatsbyjs) from MongoDB collections.

-## how to use
+## How to use
 ```javascript
 // In your gatsby-config.js
   plugins: [